Table of Contents

 How to Rid of IMF

 Pakistan must first stop spending any money on non-developmental activities.
 Spending on formalities, security, meetings, refreshments, etc., should be avoided.
-As earlier mentioned, Pakistan exorbitantly spends over $17 billion dollars on elite privileges.
+As mentioned earlier, Pakistan exorbitantly spends over $17 billion on elite privileges.
 Politicians, institutions, and the government must learn how to spend their own money.

 Second, Pakistan has to invest in the economic sectors that produce goods and services, such as agriculture, manufacturing, and tourism.
 These industries will boost the economy and open the door for sustainable growth.
 A rare opportunity exists for Pakistan in the form of the China-Pakistan Economic Corridor (CPEC).